A Wedding

 The first round of the tournament are single combats.
 It is a Tournament of Love, so we aren’t using deadly weapons.
 I face up to Sir Tamuran, one of the knights that accompanied us on our quest to save my Lady.

-We start by charging each other, and I get a solid hit on his shield, knocking him off his horse.
-I give him a chance to get up, and I dismount.
+We start by charging each other (me on Cadarn), and I get a solid hit on his shield, knocking him off his horse.
+Wishing to give him a chance, I dismount and allow him to get to his feet.
 We clash swords, and I defeat him.
-He bravely accepts defeat.
+He bravely surrenders.

-Sir Lupinus and Sir Lynel have a somewhat unsuccessful fight, with both having bad luck in their horsemanship and swordmanship attempts.
+Sir Lupinus and Sir Lynel have a somewhat unsuccessful fight, with both having bad luck in both their horsemanship and swordmanship attempts.
+Both combatants decide to call it a day.

 Sir Madog and Sir Evrain face up, and Madog is knocked from his horse on the first charge.
 On foot, Madog isn’t able to do much better, and submits.